AT.Brand: reviewing practices in city branding

-- Series of innovative pilots, such as new Dublin´s website, the Cardiff Unscripted project (series of videos showcasing the city in a different manner) or the #itsliverpool app.
+- Series of innovative pilots, such as new Dublin´s website, the Cardiff Unscripted project (series of videos showcasing the city in a different manner) and the #itsliverpool app.

-- The report “Assessment of the Potential and Options for the Co-branding of Cities and Regions of the Atlantic Arc”.
+- Report “Assessment of the Potential and Options for the Co-branding of Cities and Regions of the Atlantic Arc”.

 - The unconventional handbook “Reviewing practices in city branding: 130 piece model kit”.